At a Glance

 Some tips for your application 🫡

-Tailor Your CV: Make sure your CV highlights your relevant experience in housing allocations and customer service.
+Tailor Your CV: Make sure your CV highlights relevant experience in housing allocations and customer service.
 Use specific examples that demonstrate your understanding of housing legislation and your ability to work with various stakeholders.

 How to prepare for a job interview at Adecco